 Size DOES Matter

-Okay, get your mind out of the gutter Karen.
+Okay, get your mind out of the gutter, friend.
 I’m talking about the size of your sewing machine needle!
 Choosing your sewing machine needle is not just about the type of needle, but the size is a major factor that you should consider.

 When was the last time you thought about the size of the needle you purchased?
 If you are anything like I was when I first started out, you just look at the numbers and say, “welp, this looks right”.
 Then you go off and purchase without even understanding how to choose the right size or what these sizes even mean.